Risk Appetite statement

 This Risk Appetite Statement has been reviewed and approved by the Board and the Audit, Risk & Assurance Committee.

-Reviews take place no less than annually.
+Reviews take place at least annually.

 The NHSCFA’s Risk Appetite Statement is published on both the external website and the staff internal intranet.